VKCOM/vkompose/README.md

 - Functions skippability checker: Determines [function skippability](https://github.com/androidx/androidx/blob/androidx-main/compose/compiler/design/compiler-metrics.md#functions-that-are-restartable-but-not-skippable) based on checking function parameters stability.
 - Recomposed function highlighter: Highlights recomposed functions with a colored border which increases the width when the recompositions count becomes larger.
 See [here](https://android-developers.googleblog.com/2022/03/play-time-with-jetpack-compose.html)
 - Recomposed function reasons logger: Logs reasons for recomposed functions when arguments of that function has been changed.
 It's like a [Rebugger](https://github.com/theapache64/rebugger), but automated.
 You don’t need to register the logger/rebugger in suspected problem areas every time
-- Test tag generator for Composable functions: Adds generated test tag for composable function if there is a default Modifier that does not have a applied testTag.
+- Test tag generator for Composable functions: Adds generated test tag for composable function if there is a default Modifier that does not have an applied testTag.
 - Test tag remover: Removes all test tags by replacing them with an empty string.
 - Test tag drawer: Draws test tags in a dialog for long tap.
 (It`s very experimental.
 I am looking for a better solution)
 - SourceInformation function calls remover: Yes, you can use sourceInformation option for Compose Compiler "-Pplugin:androidx.compose.compiler.plugins.kotlin:sourceInformation=false", but AGP enables that by default for debug builds.